 Selected Special Releases

-In addition to standard albums, album "special editions," singles, and remixes, the Pet Shop Boys have occasionally released limited-edition "mini-albums" or promos that are harder to categorize but which nevertheless deserve separate mention.
-I list some of the more notable such releases here.
 An especially interesting aspect of these special releases is the fact that the Boys haven't felt the need to adhere to their typical single-word title policy.
 This may be because of their generally promotional nature, although in the case of 1987's Now Playing and 1989's In Depth it may only be because that one-word policy, while already established, didn't yet seem "absolute" so early in their career.
-(Please note that I'm not including officially released interview discs or other primarily "non-musical" releases, such as About Pet Shop Boys.
-I wish to confine myself here to official releases that consist of actual songs.)
+(Please note that I'm very intentionally not including authorized interview or song-by-song album commentary discs.)

 Now Playing (1987)